ronnac/clojure-spacemacs-on-android/Instructions.md

 As I said above, java can't be installed directly in termux.
 To be completely honest, there is one package which installs java, but it's terribly slow.
 It's better to install the termux-ubuntu chroot, which is here: https://github.com/Neo-Oli/termux-ubuntu
 This creates a folder subsystem, and a startup script.
-The result is a terminal version of ubuntu.
+The result is a terminal, GUI-less version of ubuntu.
 The available packages depend on your architecture.
 I was disappointed to learn that I have a 32 bit architecture, although the processor is 64 bit.

+Note: the termux-ubuntu installation script currently points to an Ubuntu version that is no longer provided.
+We find and replace it with the most recent one (eoan).

+Execute the following commands in the termux shell:

 mkdir -p ~/jails/ubuntu
 cd ~/jails/ubuntu